Cornsugarkenyan978/kuma-theme-cyber-neon/README.md

 This theme completely removes the stock header and icon!
+Gemini Pro did a lot of the lifting unfortunately to "break" kuma enough to work this way.

 **PLEASE SET DESIRED ICON & TITLE FOR SITE PRIOR TO USING THIS**